mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 -rw-rw-r-- 1 mike mike 230720 Nov 24 21:45 Space_Duck_Desktop_RGB_PNG.png
 ```

-**Note**: If your app was really as simple as [flask-upload-demo](https://github.com/mtlynch/flask_upload_demo), it would make more sense to rewrite the app to use GCS APIs natively.
-For the purposes of this tutorial, pretend that flask-upload-demo is a black box whose source you can't modify.
-{: .notice--info}

 # Dockerizing the example app

-Because this app has few, simple dependencies, it's easy to create a Docker image for it:
+Because this app only has a few simple dependencies, it's easy to create a Docker image for it:

 **`Dockerfile`**